Starting your Literature Review

 Conduct a Systematic Search

-Identify key databases and search engines (e.g., Google Scholar, PubMed, Web of Science, Scopus, JSTOR).
+Identify key databases and search engines (e.g., Google Scholar, PubMed, Web of Science, Scopus, JSTOR, ProQuest).

 Consider ProQuest to determine what others have written to ensure you have a gap.

-Compile a list of 10–15 core keywords and their synonyms.
+Compile a list of 10–15 core keywords and phrases that will be used in your search.
 Use Boolean operators (AND, OR, NOT) to refine searches.
 Put all your search results into a spreadsheet.

 Skim abstracts first: tag each as “must read,” “maybe,” or “exclude.”

-For "must read" papers, create annotated bibliographies capturing:
+For "must read" papers, create annotated bibliographies that capture:

 • Methods